ShivaniNagar12/TestGit/README.md

 # TestGit
-This is juts for test git
+This is just for test git